sethballantyne/Plexis/README.md

 ## Changes in 0.8.2
 * Scores are capped at 999,999.
 Previously it was 99,999.
 This also fixes the bug mentioned in issue 120.
+* Blank levels will no longer be loaded by the game.
+* A warning now appears when attempting to save blank levels in the editor.
+* The editor no longer allows previewing of blank levels.

 ## Changes in 0.8.1
 * The size of the particles emitted by explosions has changed from 1 pixel to a block of 4.